Dressing professionally is a must for an employee involved in the corporate world, especially in banks and similar organisations.

 While purchasing suits, ensure that they should be purchased as a whole set so that the pieces match perfectly.
 For women, suits are available as a set of suit and skirt or suit and pants.
 The main drawback of suits is that suits are very expensive and wearing cheap suits gives you a sloppy feeling.

 Accessories can be added to formal wear to add your own taste and identity to your wardrobe.
 Ties are an example of a commonly used formal accessory.
 It is compulsory for men to wear ties when working in a bank or any other formal organisation.

 Men can wear ties with a long sleeved light coloured shirt or if it is in a warmer climate, employees could wear short-sleeved shirts, but they still have to wear a tie.

 Women can use silk scarves as a substitute for ties and can be toed lightly around the neck or just under the collar.
 Try to make sure that ties used should not be of bright colours and should not be too loud.

 Shoes indicate the level of professionalism that the employee has.
 Many customers judge the bank employees on the basis of their shoes.
 Wearing casual, worn out shoes not only results in loss of customers but also tarnishes the image of the organisation.

-For women, they can wear close toed shoes, stylish heels or flats that matches with their wardrobe.
-Sandals and flip flops are prohibited.
+For women, they can wear close-toed shoes, stylish heels or flats that match with their wardrobe.
+Sandals and flip-flops are prohibited.